League of Legends Pro League: Format

-The winner of the spring split represents China at the Mid-Season Invitational.
+The finalists of the spring split represents China at the Mid-Season Invitational.
 The winner of the summer split (seed 1), the team with the most championship points (seed 2), and the winner and runners-up of the regional qualifier (seeds 3 & 4) qualify for the World Championship.

+From 2025 onwards, instead of having two split per year, LPL reformed the season into three splits.
+The winner of Split 1 qualifies to First Stand 2025 while the winner and runner up qualifies to MSI 2025.
+For Worlds qualifications, they are determined as follows: